Klotski: Rules

 Like other sliding-block puzzles, several different-sized block pieces are placed inside a box, which is normally 4×5 in size.
 Among the blocks, there is a special one (usually the largest) which must be moved to a special area designated by the game board.
 The player is not allowed to remove blocks, and may only slide blocks horizontally and vertically.
 Common goals are to solve the puzzle with a minimum number of moves or in a minimum amount of time.

 Naming

-The earliest known reference of the name Klotski originates from the computer version for Windows 3.x by ZH Computing in 1991, which was also included in Microsoft Windows Entertainment Pack.
+The earliest known reference of the name Klotski originates from the computer version for Windows 3.x by ZH Computer in 1991, which was also included in Microsoft Windows Entertainment Pack.
 The sliding puzzle had already been trademarked and sold under different names for decades, including Psychoteaze Square Root, Intreeg, and Ego Buster.
 There was no known widely used name for the category of sliding puzzles described before Klotski appeared.